 \Illuminate\Support\Facades\Schedule::command('cms:publish')->daily();

-To clean up soft-deleted pages, elements and files regularly, add these lines to the routes/console.php
+To clean up soft-deleted pages, elements and files regularly, add these lines to the routes/console.php class:

 \Illuminate\Support\Facades\Schedule::command('model:prune', [